 Scammers are everywhere, and Medicare scams can happen to anyone.
 The tips below can help you keep your personal information safe.

-- Avoid sharing your Medicare number with people who contact you out of the blue: Do not provide your Medicare card, Medicare Number, Social Security card, or Social Security Number to anyone but your doctor, pharmacy, or people who work with Medicare to assist beneficiaries.
-These numbers should be protected just like you would protect your credit card, debit card, or bank account information.
-It’s important to know Medicare will not call you unless you’ve specifically asked for help.
+- Avoid sharing your Medicare number with people who contact you out of the blue: Do not provide your Medicare card, Medicare number, Social Security card, or Social Security number to anyone but your doctor, pharmacy, or people who work with Medicare to assist beneficiaries.
+Protect these numbers just like you would protect your credit card, debit card, or bank account information.
+It’s important to know that Medicare will not call you unless you’ve specifically asked for help.
 And if they do call you in response to a request, they will not need your information since they’ll already have it on file.

-- Do not speak to anyone who tries to persuade you to choose a certain plan: Ignore claims that any policy is “preferred by Medicare,” since Medicare does not endorse a specific plan.
+- Do not speak to anyone who tries to persuade you to choose a certain plan: Ignore claims that any policy is “preferred by Medicare."
+This is not true.
+Medicare does not endorse a specific plan.

-- Destroy your old Medicare card: Some scammers may claim you need to return your old card; however, this is not true.
-Once you receive a new Medicare card, your old one is not needed.
-Destroy it with scissors or a shredder and start using the replacement immediately.
+- Destroy your old Medicare card: Some scammers may claim you need to return your old card.
+They are lying to you.
+If you receive a new card from Medicare, destroy your old one immediately.
+Medicare does not need it.
+Cut it up with scissors or a shredder and start using your new one right away.

 - Protect your medical records: Do not allow anyone but your doctor or other health care providers to review your personal medical information.

-- Do not accept unauthorized genetic testing kits: If you receive a genetic testing kit in the mail that was not ordered by your doctor, refuse the delivery outright or return it to the sender.
+- Do not accept unauthorized genetic testing kits: If you receive a genetic testing kit in the mail, and your doctor didn't order it, refuse the delivery outright or return it to the sender.

 How do I report Medicare scams?

-If you believe you’ve been involved in a Medicare scam, take action by reporting it:
+If you or someone you know is a victim of a Medicare scam, take action by reporting it:

 - Call Medicare directly at 1-800-MEDICARE (800-633-4227).